anandnwarrier/Tic-Tac-Toe-1/README.md

 #### To execute, run:
 #### ```./tictactoe```</br></br>

+#### Notes:
-#### Note: The agent always starts and plays with 'X'.
-You play 'O'.
+#### The agent always starts and plays with 'X' (represented as 1).
+You play 'O' (represented as 0).
+#### Actions are the position you would like to place 0 on the board.
+Reading the positions from left to right and up to down, they are represented by the integers 0-9.